epic run

 That’s resilience.
 And it struck me that describing things that way resonates the actual meaning so much more clearly than a simple word can.
 It isn’t literal, as her grandfather told her; it’s felt sense.

-Mandy’s assertion from the shores of Great Bear Lake were that in her culture, language comes from a different place, a different method of thought.
-Because in her culture, when one speaks and acts, when one considers their lives, it’s never, as it so often is in Western culture, and white North American culture (American culture), about solely you.
+Mandy’s assertion from the shores of Great Bear Lake were that in her culture, language comes from a different place, a different mode of thought.
+Because in her culture, when one speaks and acts, when one considers their lives, it’s never, as it so often is in Western culture, and white North American culture (American culture), solely about you.
 Every thought, every communication, every action; it’s all in context, with the understanding that we are not separate from the world; we do not live in void.
 Our actions, our words, our thoughts – they happen as part of the larger universe, of the larger world, the larger community.

 The larger family, even.